isabella232/csharp-nps-sms-delighted/readme.md

 	return new HttpResponseMessage(HttpStatusCode.OK);
 }
 ```
-you might wonder why we create an email from the phonenumber, its delighed, they are driven by email so a person must have an email.
-Second we just check that the creation went smoothly becuase we need the PersonID to create a surevey response.
-Now, this shoud be good to go, Deplpoy and send an SMS to the number you rented with the a number from 0-10.
+*Wonder why we create an email from the phonenumber?
+Delighted's driven by email, plus we want to check that the creation went smoothly, becuase we need the PersonID to create a surevey response.*

+Now, this shoud be good to go!
+Deploy and send an SMS to the number you rented with the a number from 0-10.

-YAY, I suppsed it worked, now one of the things I really value with the feedback system is when you guys gives me comment, so I wanted to add that lets change the code (and here is where it becomes a litle hacky since we are trying to get a number and the rest as comment from an sms), So i decide to ask teh audience to send an SMS with the score and then any comments.
-I also wanted to track the event with a property on the person.
+YAY, I suppsed it worked?

+Now, one of the things I really value with the feedback system is of course getting comments from you guys, so I wanted to add that.
+Let's change the code (here is where it becomes a little hacky since we are trying to get a number and the rest as a comment from an SMS)!

 ![](images/filter_d.png)

+I've decided to ask the audience to send an SMS with a score and a comment.
+I also want to track the event with a property on the person.

 ```csharp
 public async Task<HttpResponseMessage> Index(SMSCallbackModel model) {
 	var client = new Delighted.Api.Client("yourkey");